 Good producers hate this phrase because it means the planning and preparation broke down, and now the fix will be costly and time-consuming.
 How can you avoid this supreme hassle?
 Take the time to really organize your pre-production process.
-Time spent up front is much cheaper than paying for post-production, especially in e-learning video production.
-Here are 5 things to think about while you “Fix it in Prep”:
+Time spent up front is much cheaper than paying for post-production, especially in elearning video production.

+Align on the course vision: A thorough development process with all of the key stakeholders will ensure that both the content and the creative direction of the course is aligned to the overall and approved vision.
 Take the time to determine who has the real decision-making power, and make sure they’re involved in approvals for all creative materials.
 This sets the tone for all choices made down the line.
 If you don’t, you run the risk of having to re-do work.